ToposInstitute/poly/README.md

 # poly

-Visit https://topos.site/poly-book.pdf for the latest build.
+See the [`pdf` branch](https://github.com/ToposInstitute/poly/blob/pdf/poly-book.pdf) or visit [topos.site/poly-book.pdf](https://topos.site/poly-book.pdf) for the latest build.

 In the summer of 2021, we offered a course based on this book: visit https://topos.site/poly-course/ for more details.